h2oai/h2ogpt/FINETUNE.md

 Input: This is a very very very long paragraph saying nothing much.
 Output: Nothing was said.
 ```
 This text is better suited to teach the model to summarize.
-During inference, one would present the model with the following text and it would provide the summary as the continuation of the input:
+During inference, one would present the model with the following text and it would provide the summary as the continuation of the input, since it is already familiar with this prompting technique:
 ```text
 Instruction: Summarize.
 Input: TEXT TO SUMMARIZE